brundinm/brundinm/README.md

   (activity and use) to aid in branch library resource allocation decisions.
   (2010)
-- Designed and created an RDF/XML metadata web application featuring web resources related to Alzheimer’s disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems with the emerging standards and protocols of the Semantic Web.
+- Designed and created an RDF/XML metadata web application featuring web resources related to Alzheimer's disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems with the emerging standards and protocols of the Semantic Web.
 (2007)
-- Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate university students’ use of instant messaging on the University of Western Ontario campus.
+- Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to investigate university students' use of instant messaging on the University of Western Ontario campus.
 (2005&ndash;2006)
 - Designed and developed a digital resource repository application using a LAMP stack for the Canada-wide CAM (Complementary and Alternative Medicine) in UME